ray-project/ray/doc/source/serve/model_composition.md

 * `remote` indicates that this is a `DeploymentHandle` call to another deployment.
 * `name` is the argument for `say_hello`.
 You can pass any number of arguments or keyword arguments here.

-This call returns a `DeploymentResponse` which is a reference to the result, not the result itself.
+This call returns a `DeploymentResponse`, which is a reference to the result, not the result itself.
 This pattern allows the call to execute asynchronously.
 To get the actual result, `await` the response.
 `await` blocks until the asynchronous call executes and then returns the result.